Display

 Inline Table

 This example sets the display to inline-table.
-The d-it class makes the element an inline table, allowing it to sit within a line of text while behaving like a table element.
+The d-it utility makes the element an inline table, allowing it to sit within a line of text while behaving like a table element.

 Table

 This example sets the display to table.
-The d-t class makes the element a block-level table, allowing it to contain table rows and cells.
+The d-t utility makes the element a block-level table, allowing it to contain table rows and cells.

 None

 This example sets the display to none.
-The d-none class hides the element, preventing it from being displayed in the layout.
+The d-none utility hides the element, preventing it from being displayed in the layout.

 <div class="d-none md:d-b ..."></div>